Home Features Explore Munros Munro Map Reviews Get the App

 The summit of Beinn Mheadhoin at 1182 metres is one of the Cairngorms' most distinctive, crowned by a field of massive granite tor boulders that create a dramatic and unique summit environment.
 The highest point sits atop these tors, requiring a scramble to reach the true top in a landscape unlike any other Scottish mountain.
 Shelter is actually reasonable among the boulders, providing protection from wind though navigation around the tor field can be confusing in cloud.

 Views from Beinn Mheadhoin extend across the heart of the Cairngorms, with the high plateau landscape rolling away in all directions.
 The granite tors create an otherworldly atmosphere, particularly in dramatic lighting or when cloud swirls around the summit.
 On clear days, the sense of being deep in mountain wilderness is profound, with the summit of Beinn Mheadhoin feeling remote from the lowland world.
-In poor visibility, the tor field requires careful navigation to find the true summit and to safely navigate off the mountain.

 The approaches to Beinn Mheadhoin pass through remnant Caledonian pinewoods in Glen Derry, home to specialised wildlife…